chiddesh/filterKaapi/README.md

 - 🔑 Variables with `vechiko`
 - 🔍 Conditional logic with `iruntha ... ilana ...`
 - 🔁 `varai` for loops
+- 📦 `seyyu` for functions
 - 🖥️ REPL and script execution support
+- 📋 List support with built-in functions:
+  - `push` → add an element to a list
+  - `pop` → remove last element
+  - `remove` → remove a specific value
+  - `length` → get list size

 ---